au-research/github-training/episodes/3-editing-a-file.md

 permalink: /3-editing-a-file
 ---

+At the end of this episode, learners will be able to:
+* Refer to markdown documentation
+* Edit a file in their own GitHub repo
+Teaching: 15 minutes
+Activities: 20 minutes

 ## Before we edit - Markdown

 You might notice that GitHub can render files with formatting similar to documents and websites - headers, **bold**, *italic*, _underline_, and dot points.

 It does this by using a markup language known as markdown.
 Markdown lets an author use characters to apply formatting to their text.
 As an example, inspect the ["raw" markdown](https://raw.githubusercontent.com/au-research/your-first-step-to-fair/main/1-introduction.md) for some [teaching material](https://github.com/au-research/your-first-step-to-fair/blob/main/1-introduction.md).
+You can also use a service like [HackMD](https://hackmd.io/cSdCixNBSICU4yor5sxwjQ?both) to simultaneously view markdown and the rendered text.

 GitHub uses some conventions beyond standard markdown, and so it uses what is called "GitHub-flavored markdown".
 GitHub has published [a guide for the different formatting options](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax) and syntax to using them.